tabris2015/rpi-robot-ros-foxy/README.md

 ## Control architecture
 ![control](img/control.png)
 The control architecture for the robot is based on purely reactive behaviors implemented in a series of feedback loops.
 In the figure, we can observe how the references are computed in a hierarchical way.
-There two main control loops implemented:
+There are two main control loops implemented:

   - **Wheel velocities control**: Each motor is controlled by a PID controller which receives a reference angular velocity in rad/s and that has a sample time of 20ms.
 These controllers are running inside the Raspberry pi Pico microcontroller that controls the motor driver directly and receives the pulses from the corresponding magnetic encoders present in each motor shaft.
   - **Differential drive kinematics**: The microcontroller only receives linear (m/s) and angular(rad/s) velocities and there is an intermediate step that transforms these commands to the corresponding left and right desired angular velocity.
 A simplified differential drive model is used for this purpose.